ipfabric/docs/docs/IP_Fabric_API/authentication.md

 - `accessToken` -- 30 minutes (1800 seconds)
 - `refreshToken` -- 24 hours (86400 seconds)

-Many company standards require shorter expiration times and this can be accomplished via the CLI settings.
+Many company standards require shorter expiration times, and this can be accomplished via the CLI settings.

 --8<-- "snippets/cli_root_access.md"

-1. Log in to IP Fabric CLI as `osadmin`
+1. Log in to IP Fabric CLI as `osadmin`.
 2. Elevate to root using `sudo -s` and `osadmin` password.
-3. Create new file `/opt/nimpee/conf.d/api.json` or extend existing one with the below JSON.
-In this example the `accessToken` expires in 10 minutes and `refreshToken` expires in 15 minutes:
+3. Create a new file `/opt/nimpee/conf.d/api.json` or extend the existing one with the below JSON.
+In this example, the `accessToken` expires in 10 minutes, and the `refreshToken` expires in 15 minutes:

    ```json
    {